Tamara PrazakJune 3, 2020

 If your client mentions Zero Trust, you’ve just uncovered a lead!
 If not, here’s an easy question partners can ask their clients to start the conversation: “Do you feel comfortable with the secure access of your work from home employees?”

 Note: This blog is only a high-level primer on Zero Trust.
-For a more in-depth look, check out our video series with industry analyst firm Forrester Jumpstarting Your Zero Trust Roadmap.
+For a more in-depth look, check out our Zero Trust analyst resources.